Albert-Z-Guo/Statistical-Language-Modeling/README.md

  ```bash
 tensorboard --logdir=model_checkpoint_dir
  ```
+then copy the generated link to a browser.

 Note that all perplexities calculated for each model will be saved in `results` directory generated on the fly.